Image: From left to right, the women featured above are Malala Yousafzai, Harriet Tubman, Susan B. Anthony, Ruth Bader Ginsburg, and Rosa Parks.

 - Who might disagree with the message and why?

 Have students create speech bubbles for the man and woman in the cartoon to represent what each might say in this situation.
 Allow time for students to share their writing with the class.
 Then, challenge students to create an editorial cartoon expressing support for women’s right to vote.
-This includes first having them brainstorm a list of reasons why women should win the right to vote.
+This includes first having them brainstorm a list of reasons why women should be guaranteed the right to vote.
 Students can read some of the arguments women of the time made here.
-Have students try to convey those reasons in the cartoon.
+Challenge students to convey those reasons in the cartoon.

 3. Lights, Camera, Action!
 (Research and Art)